Gari Lait. The Fourth in the Count. Translated by the Author

 Chicago, USA

 Gari Light was born in Kyiv, Ukraine, in 1967.
-Lives in the United States since 1980.
-He graduated from Northwestern University.
-Became a lawyer some short time after, and worked in the area of international jurisprudence, both in the U.S and abroad.
+He has lived in the United States since 1980.
+Since graduating from Northwestern University and becoming a lawyer, he has worked in the area of international jurisprudence, both in the U.S and abroad.
 Light’s several books of poetry were published in Russian, starting in 1992.
 His English-language poetry book, entitled Confluences, appeared in both the U.S. and Europe in 2020.
-Gari is regularly published in literary magazines and takes part in poetry readings on both sides of the Atlantic.
+Gari’s work is regularly published in literary magazines and takes part in poetry readings on both sides of the Atlantic.

 Gari Lait Гари Лайт